 History of Vechain

-Established two years ago in Singapore, VeChain’s vision is to create greater market transparency and provide consumers with access to more detailed information about the products they buy, sell and interact with.
+The Foundation’s vision is to create greater market transparency and provide consumers with access to more detailed information about the products they buy, sell, and interact with.
 By having a full 360-degree view of the supply chain, with all components securely recorded and stored in a tamper-proof distributed ledger, retailers and manufacturers can be certain of the quality and authenticity of their products, guaranteeing consumers that what they are buying is really what they think it is.

 Key VeChain Partnerships

-At this years VeChain Summit, it was confirmed that VeChain and BMW will jointly develop a Dapp called VerifyCar for BMW cars.
+During the 2019 VeChain Summit, it was confirmed that VeChain and BMW will jointly develop a DApp called VerifyCar for BMW cars.
 VerifyCar will record vehicle information onto the VeChainThor blockchain.
-Examples of such information include a vehicle’s mileage, insurance and service records.
+Examples of information which will be recorded include a vehicle’s mileage, insurance and service records.

-PwC is known as part of the “Big Four” auditors.
+PwC is known as one of the “Big Four” auditors.
 They are a network of firms in over 150 countries and provide services to 420 of the Fortune 500 companies.

 PwC has 3 major service lines: